kylealwyn/node-rest-api-boilerplate/README.md

 - [ ] Add OAuth Login Support (Facebook, Twitter, Google)
 - [ ] Add support for MySql or PostgreSQL (Possibly with sequelize)
 - [x] Write tests to exemplify Mongo interactions
+- [ ] Move all data retrieval logic into services to remove Mongo dependences in controllers

 ## License
 MIT